k8scop/k8s-security-dashboard/alert-system/README.md

 K8sCop is designed to make the analysis of Kubernetes audit logs easier.
 The system classifies logs into labelled events using regular expressions and provides more clarity about Kubernetes events.
 K8sCop can perform a static analysis on a specific date range or streaming analysis in (almost) real time.
 It makes use of the Python Elasticsearch client and is multi-threaded for extra speed.
+K8sCop runs in **Python 2.7** because of Elasticsearch client dependencies.

 ## Usage